 Usually, wired braces are worn for about three years.
 After they are removed, the patient will have to wear a retainer all the time for the first six months, and when the patient sleeps afterwards.
 The orthodontist may require the patient to wear the retainer for several years to continue stabilising the teeth and bones

-Often, the orthodontist will require you to have a monthly dental appointment to check the braces and make the necessary adjustments, to increase or reduce pressure.
+Often, the orthodontist will require you to have a monthly dental appointment to check your Invisalign and make the necessary adjustments, to increase or reduce pressure.
 You may experience pain and discomfort every time adjustments are made.